New research shows that getting enough sleep is more important to your health than eating healthy, working out, and not smoking—combined!

 So what should you do if you have to wake up early to get to work or another important appointment?

-You’ll start your day off with a lot more feeling good and rested and a lot less stress.
+You’ll start your day off feeling good and rested instead of stressed.

 Instead of consuming caffeine or alcohol before bed, which can have damaging effects on your natural sleep cycle, here are some yummy beverages that can actually help you to sleep faster, according to Healthline: